-The unlikely pair drove 6,000 miles in 30 days by following a map based on family genealogy
+The unlikely pair drove more than 9,000 kilometres in 30 days by following a map based on family genealogy

 Sharon Morgan sobbed while clutching the steering wheel of her parked car as Tom DeWolf sat quietly in the passenger seat.

-They'd just driven across the Edmund Pettus Bridge in Alabama when Morgan was overcome with sadness and anger towards the man beside her.
+They'd just driven across the Edmund Pettus Bridge in Alabama when Morgan was overcome with sadness and anger toward the man beside her.

 "What are you thinking right now?"
 DeWolf asked Morgan.